-Our feature photo above, is from ‘Interiorholic’.
+Our first inspirational idea, is from ‘Interiorholic’.
 This “spilled” flower pot is the perfect touch of make believe, with the blue lobelia spilling out the idea of rushing water.
 Easy instructions on how to make this work in your garden!

 From ‘Crafts by Amanda’, this watering can that pours out crystals is a really clever take on whimsy… This is simply old chandelier crystals attached with a piece of wire.
 Longer crystals could also create sounds in the wind, like chimes.
 Loving’ this!